Get the latest on vaccine information, in-person appointments, video visits and more. Learn More

 Can those who are pregnant receive the COVID-19 vaccine?

 - The decision to receive the COVID-19 vaccine should be made with your provider about not only the vaccines risks and benefits, but your risk of getting moderate or severe disease if you were to remain unvaccinated and get infected with the virus.
+Recently, the American College of Obstetrician Gynecologists (ACOG) also updated its practice advisory to aid patients in evaluating the benefits and potential risks of the vaccines.

 Does the COVID-19 vaccine affect fertility?